 - Once the fault codes show as stored, go back and select Clear Fault codes.

-Back in February 2016, Kia issued a service bulletin, which is given to all Kia dealerships service departments, providing information on the replacement of a weight sensor mat located in the front passenger seat.
+In February 2016, Kia issued a service bulletin to all Kia dealership’s service departments, providing information on replacing a weight sensor mat in the front passenger seat.

-- If the SRS system in your Kia is not working properly, the airbag warning light will illuminate in your instrument cluster.
-When there is a problem with the passenger detection system, the PASSENGER AIR BAG "OFF" light will not turn on, and the passenger airbag may deploy even if there are no passengers in the front seat.
+If the SRS system in your Kia is not working correctly, the airbag warning light will illuminate your instrument cluster.
+When there is a problem with the passenger detection system, the PASSENGER AIR BAG “OFF” light will not turn on, and the passenger airbag may deploy regardless of a passenger in the front seat.